liqwid/timetable/README.md

 ##TODO

-+Author picture
++ Author picture
-+Showing only the active form
++ Showing only the active form
-+Multiple authors/themes in a lecture
++ Multiple authors/themes in a lecture